 I was a producer for GDance, an acclaimed production and training company.
 With a specialism in inclusive dance practice, I also co-founded the National Inclusive Dance Network with Cath Wilkins.
 I love learning and I’m currently enjoying training in Systemic Constellations.

 I’m a strategic and sector development consultant, fundraiser, producer and evaluator.
 I specialise in inclusive dance and arts practice.
-Alongside my role as Executive Director at Artlift, I’m also the Producer for Gloucester’s Carnival Arts Partnership and Co-Chair of the county’s Arts Disability Advisory Board.
+Alongside my role as Executive Director at Artlift, I have taken on on freelance roles with other arts charities, including Glos Creative Health Consortium partner Art Shape and Gloucestershire Academy of Music.

 Former senior roles have been with GDance, international touring company Shobana Jeyasingh Dance, and the funding body NESTA.
 From 2012-16, I was Co-Founder Director of Create Gloucestershire and chaired the working party of the National Inclusive Dance Network.
 With Art Shape, I also co-founded and coordinated for 7 years Gloucester’s Carnival Arts Partnership, managed a county-wide ‘Elevate’ programme pushing forward cross-organisational best practice around disability in the county’s arts sector and set up the Disability Arts Board, which Artlift now attends.